INSIGHT-Minority militias stir fears of sectarian war in Damascus

 Soldiers in the city often wear T-shirts or casual clothing now, just like the lijan, and residents say they take turns to man many of the checkpoints.

-What makes the lijan stand out is their aggressive questioning of people entering a neighborhood, says Ayman, a student in Damascus.
+What makes the lijan stand out is their aggressive questioning of people entering a neighbourhood, says Ayman, a student in Damascus.
 "They make you feel you're on their turf."

 But the line between the vigilantes and the official security forces seems increasingly blurred.